DHCross/book-md-tools/README.md

 ### Deprecated Scripts
 Deprecated scripts will continue to work but will show a warning.
 Please update your workflows to use the new `fix_formatting.py` tool.

+## Universal TRPG & Markdown Book Support

+This suite is designed to work with any TRPG book or markdown-formatted publication, including:
+- D&D 5e supplements
+- Pathfinder books
+- Custom TRPG rulesets
+- World-building guides
+- Campaign modules
+- Any markdown-formatted book

+Yggsburgh and Essential Places were proof-of-concept test cases demonstrating the tools' effectiveness.
+The suite is ready for production use with any similar publication.

 ## Repo hygiene
 - Keep large PDFs and full books out of public repos; include samples/snippets only.